 It depends!
 Yes, that’s becoming our go-to answer, but it really does depend on your location and your first and last frost dates.

-Another tip is to know the time from seed germination to harvest and understanding how your seed catalog defines these times.
+Another tip is to know the time from seed germination to harvest and understand how your seed catalog defines these times.
 If a plant says 60-80 days, does this mean 60-80 days from planting, or from transplanting?

 There are also varieties that have a faster growing time than others, so if you live where your growing season is short, you’ll want to look for those faster-growing varieties.